rightscale-cookbooks/rs-mysql/README.md

   decommission.
 Default is `300` (5 minutes).
 - `node['rs-mysql']['device']['destroy_on_decommission']` - Whether to destroy the device during the decommission of the server.
 Default is `false`.
 - `node['rs-mysql']['device']['mkfs_options']` - Additional mkfs options for formatting the device.
-Default is `'-F'`.
-  This is required to avoid warnings about formatting the whole device when LVM is not used.
+Default is `'-F'` which is required to avoid warnings about formatting the whole device.
 - `node['rs-mysql']['device']['stripe_size']` - The stripe size to use on LVM.
 Default is `512`.
 - `node['rs-mysql']['backup']['lineage']` - The backup lineage.
 Default is `nil`.
 - `node['rs-mysql']['backup']['keep']['keep_last']` - Maximum snapshots to keep.
 Default is `60`.